 Kevin Nicholson, Head of Tax, graduated from Newcastle Polytechnic with a degree in English and History.
 He joined the firm in 1991 and became a partner in 2000.
 He has spent time in the North East, New York and Hong Kong.
 He joined the Executive Board in 2008 as Head of Regions.
 And before that he headed our Entrepreneurs and Private Clients division.

-Richard Oldfield, Head of Markets and Industries, graduated from University of York with an Economics degree.
+Richard Oldfield, Head of Strategy, graduated from University of York with an Economics degree.
 He joined the firm in 1992 and became a partner in 2003.
 Before joining the Executive Board in 2011 he led our Banking & Capital Markets business within Assurance.
 He has worked in London, Zurich, Paris, New York and most recently Sydney on both audit and non-audit clients.

 Warwick Hunt, Chief Financial Officer and Head of Operations, Warwick holds a Bachelor of Accountancy (with honours) degree from the University of the Witwatersrand in Johannesburg in addition to FCA (ICANZ), ACA (ICAEW) and CA (SA) designations.
 He joined the PwC Network in April 1995.
 Before joining the Executive Board in 2013 he completed a four year term as PwC Middle East Senior Partner in September 2013 and prior to that was a partner in PwC New Zealand, where he led the Firm as Territory Senior Partner and Chief Executive Officer from 2003 to 2009 .
 He has worked in roles within a number of PwC member Firms and has lead the provision of PwC services to a range of leading clients